patrick-ve/abn-amro-assignment/README.md

 Nuxt 3 was chosen for this assignment due to several key advantages:

-- **Developer Experience:** Nuxt provides an excellent development experience with features like file-based routing, auto-imports for components and composables, and integrated TypeScript support, leading to faster development and cleaner code organization.
+- **Developer Experience:** Nuxt provides an excellent development experience.
+Notably, its **file-based routing** automatically generates routes from the `pages/` directory structure, eliminating the need for manual router configuration common in other frameworks.
+Features like auto-imports (though explicitly disabled in this project for clarity, see below), and integrated TypeScript support further streamline development and improve code organization.
-- **Performance:** Built on Vite and Vue 3, Nuxt offers great performance characteristics, including server-side rendering (SSR) capabilities out-of-the-box, although this project primarily focuses on client-side rendering.
+- **Performance:** Built on Vite and Vue 3, Nuxt offers great performance characteristics, including server-side rendering (SSR) capabilities out-of-the-box (though `ssr: false` is set in this project).
-- **Ecosystem:** Leveraging the Vue 3 ecosystem allows for the use of modern tools like Pinia (though not used here) and the Composition API, which enhances code reusability and maintainability (e.g., `useFetchShows`, `useDebounce`).
+- **Ecosystem & State Management:** Leveraging the Vue 3 ecosystem allows for the use of the **Composition API**, which enhances code reusability and maintainability.
+For state management, this project opts for **composable functions** (`useFetchShows`, `useDebounce`) to handle specific stateful logic rather than incorporating a global state management library like Pinia.
+This choice was made due to the relatively contained state requirements of the application, favoring a more localized approach.
 - **Structure:** Nuxt's conventional directory structure (`pages/`, `components/`, `composables/`) naturally encourages modularity and separation of concerns, aligning with the assignment's focus on clean and reusable code.

 ### Meeting Assignment Requirements ✅